310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
 I-I’m sorry ‘bout that.
-You desperately trynna get them to join was starting to freak ‘em out… I *had* to do something ‘bout it.
+You desperately trynna get them to join was starting to freak ‘em out… I *had* to do somethin’ ‘bout it.
 {% endbubble %}

 {% bubble Midori curious %}